Master Z: Ip Man Legacy poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Cheung Tin Chi runs a modest grocery store on Bar Street in Hong Kong, living a quiet life with his young son after his defeat by Ip Man.
 He has abandoned martial arts and keeps his head down, representing his fallen state after losing his identity as a Wing Chun master..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Tin Chi witnesses Kwan's men harassing Julia and Nana.
 When they pursue the women into an alley and violence becomes imminent, Tin Chi is forced to intervene, revealing his martial arts abilities and setting him on a collision course with the criminal underworld..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.